 I know I’m diverging from the path here, but I feel the need to share this piece of advice wherever possible.

-If you spend time around kids, or you travel (do you remember the story about the Canadian guy?) you’ll be thanking me someday.
+If you spend time around kids, or you travel (do you remember the story about the Canadian guy who was vomited on TWICE on a windy Peruvian bus ride?) you’ll be thanking me someday.

 Just a brown paper bag will do, or you can snag an ~official~ vomit bag from the seatback pocket on an airplane on your next flight.